SpacingBat3/WebCord/docs/Readme.md

 The main reason of the WebCord existence was previously creating a usable ARM alternative, but nowadays it's developement is more around making it *more open* alternative to the Discord client, which would be both customizable and improving in some aspects like the security and privacy.
-As for now, some tweaks around the privacy has been implemented:
+As for now, some tweaks around privacy has been implemented:

-  - blocking third-party websites via customizable CSP,
+  - Blocking third-party websites via customizable CSP,
-  - blocking unnecesary services and tracers with custom CSP, like [Sentry],
+  - Blocking unnecesary services and tracers with custom CSP, like [Sentry],
-  - blocking known Discord tracing API requests (`/science` and `/tracing`) by the default,
+  - Blocking known Discord tracing API requests (`/science` and `/tracing`) by the default,
-  - optionally blocking typing indicator (`/typing`).
+  - Optionally blocking typing indicator (`/typing`).

 Please note many features I have plans for hasn't been still implemented yet – you can find more about that [in this file](Features.md).